skypilot-org/skypilot/docs/source/reference/comparison.rst

 Comparing SkyPilot with other systems
 =====================================

-SkyPilot provides a framework for running AI and batch workloads on any infrastructure.
-Due to it's flexible design, its capabilities overlap with other systems and it can be used in conjunction with them to provide additional benefits.
+SkyPilot is a framework for running AI and batch workloads on any infrastructure.
+While SkyPilot offers unique capabilities, certain functionalities like job scheduling overlap with existing systems (e.g., Kubernetes, Slurm).
+That said, SkyPilot can be used in conjunction with them to provide additional benefits.

 This page provides a comparison of SkyPilot with other systems, focusing on the unique benefits provided by SkyPilot.
 We welcome feedback and contributions to this page.